mitchspano/LWCRefreshDemo/README.md

 Note the chrome console log statements:
 * The accountEditor will log 'Listening to Refresh for LWC' when another component fires the Aura e.force:refreshView event
-* The accountEditor will log 'Calling Refresh from LWC' when it is initialixing the refresh itself
+* The accountEditor will log 'Calling Refresh from LWC' when it is initializing the refresh itself

 ![Lightning Page](demo/refreshDemo.gif)